korenkaplan/Linked-List/README.md

 # Linked-List
  -------------------------------------------------------------------------------
-1. Download the repository zip and extract the folder Linked_list
+1. Download the repository zip and extract the folder Linked-list
 2. Open the solution DataStructureFinalproject
 3. Open Program.cs from the solution explorer<br />
 4. Choose your your typing speed and name (more details below in Dynamic data section) inside the region "init Parameters" inside the main function<br />